 Setting goals helps us make positive changes in our lives.
 Try setting short-term or longer-term study goals.
 Sometimes the things we want to achieve can seem too big and overwhelming, so breaking down your goals into manageable chunks can help you take those first steps: The first step is often the hardest.

 Working and studying at the same time can be really hard, but careful planning can help.
-See our tips for managing this.
-These include:
+Some our tips for managing this include:

 - create a daily or weekly schedule that outlines your study and work hours

 - set study goals and reward yourself every step of the way

 - make time to do the things you enjoy that help you de-stress

 - find a quiet place for study and set up your space